 Enhanced Productivity with Rationalized Manpower

-was 101878 nos. (as on 31.03.2013) with manpower rationalization
+of SAIL was 97897 nos. (as on 31.03.2014) with manpower rationalization

 rationalized manpower could be achieved as a result of judicious

-recruitments, redeployment strategies, building competencies and
+recruitments, redeployment strategies, multi-skilling, building

-since 2001-02 onwards is depicted below:
+rationalization since 2003-04 onwards is depicted below:

 Developing Employee Capabilities & Competencies